 What if I am diagnosed with cancer?
 Does IBCCP offer any treatment options?

 Yes.
 Women who are enrolled in the IBCCP and diagnosed with cancer through the program’s screenings and tests are eligible to receive treatment benefits.

 If a woman is not enrolled in the Illinois Breast and Cervical Cancer Program but has been diagnosed with cancer, can she still receive free treatment?

 Yes, women who meet IBCCP eligibility requirements but are diagnosed outside the current IBCCP sites go directly into the treatment program.
 This gives women more choices and also avoids penalizing women who did not know about the program but who were screened and diagnosed by their doctor, community health center or other health care facility.

-The East Central Illinois Breast and Cervical Cancer Program is contracted with all SBL providers and Sarah Bush Lincoln Health Center.
-Please call 1-800-331-1689 to see if your provider is contracted with ECIBCCP, if not affiliated with SBL.
+The Illinois Breast and Cervical Cancer Program is contracted with all SBL providers and Sarah Bush Lincoln Health Center.
+Please call 1-800-331-1689 to see if your provider is contracted with IBCCP, if not affiliated with SBL.

 You may also visit us at the IBCCP website.